 Avocado trees produce fruit most abundantly when grown in full sun.
 While avocado trees can't withstand constantly wet soil, they do require moisture so that the plant's shallow roots don't dry out.
 If you live in an area with abundant rainfall, avocado trees may rarely need watering.
 However, if you live in a dry, arid climate where rainfall can be scarce, such as Southern California, you will need to water the avocado tree on a regular basis.

 Avocado tree seedlings or grafted trees from nurseries should be planted in a hole that is slightly wider than the root ball and covered with loose, loamy soil.
-Because the root system is sensitive to bumping, breaking and damage, the root ball should be slowly lowered into the hole without disturbing the roots.
+Because the root system is sensitive to bumping, breaking and damage, the root ball should be gently lowered into the hole without disturbing the roots.

 Avocado trees don't need much pruning.
 Prune out dead and crossing branches and otherwise let the tree grow.
 Overpruning can lead to less fruit production.